-The Dental Hygiene program provides stimulating and rigorous classroom and clinical experience in Hawkeye’s Dental Clinic.
+The Dental Hygiene program provides a stimulating and rigorous classroom and clinical experience in Hawkeye’s Dental Clinic.
 Students are educated in oral and dental hygiene sciences, natural sciences, clinical sciences, community health, and professional development.

-Students train in Hawkeye's state-of-the-art Dental Clinic featuring 18 patient chairs, computerized patient record software, and a complete digital x-ray system.
+Students train in Hawkeye's state-of-the-art Dental Clinic featuring 18 patient chairs, computerized patient record software, and a complete digital X-ray system.
 The clinic is open to the public.

-Dental hygienists provide educational, clinical, and therapeutic services to the public focusing on disease prevention and health promotion.
+Dental hygienists provide educational, clinical, and therapeutic services to the public, focusing on disease prevention and health promotion.
 They also help patients develop and maintain good oral health.

-Registered Dental Hygienist (RDH) is the designation for the licensed professional.
+Registered dental hygienist (RDH) is the designation for the licensed professional.
 The state license and the RDH credential assure the public and other professionals that you have successfully completed a nationally accredited dental hygiene program, a national written examination, and a state or regional clinical examination.

 Graduates of the Dental Hygiene program are eligible to take the national and state/regional examinations for licensure, which is required to practice in any state.
 A social security number is required in order to take exams and apply for licensure.

 The Dental Hygiene program is accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 Allied Dental Professions graduates are eligible to take necessary Examinations of their choice.
 Successful completion of board examinations is required to receive a license to practice in the State of Iowa.

 American Dental Association

 Chicago, IL 60611